 This square is one of Görlitz' many film locations for The Reader (2008).

 The film partly takes place during the 1950s in Heidelberg, West Germany.
-Here, the 15‐year‐old Michael (David Kross) starts an affair with a female tram conductor almost 20 years his senior.
+Here, the 15‐year‐old Michael (David Kross) starts an affair with a female tram conductor (Kate Winslet), who is almost 20 years his senior.

 The tram scenes were primarily shot on and around the Demianiplatz and the neighbouring Marienplatz (where the Görlitz department store is located).